MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactables.md

 ![A screen shot of the Mesh Interactable Body component.](../../../media/enhance-your-environment/object-player-interactions/016-mesh-interactable-body.png)

+**Notes**:

-*Mesh Interactable Body* will allow each interactable to behave independently.
+- *Mesh Interactable Body* will allow each interactable to behave independently.

+- A rigidbody must be added to an object if you want it to be physics enabled.

 ## Interactable Object Types